 - The resistor R1 is almost all the input impedance of this Active Filter stage and helps to raise the input impedance of this stage preserving signal integrity.

 - Resistors R6 and R8 form a voltage divider for determining the bias applied to the base of Q1 through the inductor L1 and resistor R2.

 Active Filter Voltage Gain.

 In Common Emitter amps, the voltage gain is calculated as GV = RC/RE = 22K/390 = 56.4 = 35dB.
 The effect of the feedback network has to be taken into consideration, reducing in practice the gain to 19dB.
 The feedback network from collector to base is composed by the resistance R6 470KΩ and R8 82KΩ to ground (The inductor in parallel with the resistor R7 33KΩ, can be considered as a shortcut).

-Applying negative feedback in the transistor amplifier results in a overall reduced voltage gain and transistor input impedance with some improvements like stabilized frequency response and immunity against transistor variations.
+Applying negative feedback in the transistor amplifier results in an overall reduced voltage gain and transistor input impedance with some improvements like stabilized frequency response and immunity against transistor variations.

 The output of the Q2 is connected to the 100K VR1 voltage divider, with the rocketing foot action the voltage gain delivered by the Active Filter Stage is regulated, from 19dB to 1dB.

-The last stage is an Emitter Follower connected as a low output impedance amplifier with approximately unity gain.
+The last stage is an Emitter Follower used as a low output impedance amplifier with approximately unity gain.
 The topology is almost the same as in the Input Buffer.